DerCooleVonDem/EconomyLite/ROADMAP.md

     - Enable/Disable taxes globally or for specific transaction types.
     - Configure tax rates and exemptions for specific player groups.

-### 3. **Dynamic Economy System**
-- **Description**:
-    - Introduce inflation and deflation mechanics to simulate a dynamic economy.
-    - Adjust transaction fees, maximum player balances, or currency values based on total money in circulation.
-    - Include configuration options to enable or disable this feature for servers that prefer stability.

-- **Benefits**:
-    - Ensures the economy remains balanced over time.
-    - Creates interesting challenges for admins and players to adapt their strategies.

-- **Planned Features**:
-    - Configurable thresholds for inflation/deflation triggers.
-    - Notifications for admins when major economic shifts occur.

 ### 4. **Leaderboards**
 - **Description**:
     - Add a leaderboard system displaying the richest players on the server.